Yarn weight conversion chart and beginner's guide

 This popular yarn weight (it's reportedly the most-used yarn in the US) is equivalent to UK aran.

-Worsted weight yarns are medium thickness and knit up on 4-5½mm needles, making them a good choice for beginners and winter knits such as jumpers and blankets.
+Worsted weight yarns are medium thickness and knit up on 4-5½mm needles.
+This makes them a good choice for beginners and winter knits such as jumpers and blankets.
 Light worsted is the same as DK in the UK.

 Yarn weight conversion chart